 Dr. Marlett earned his Bachelor’s degree from Wabash College, a Master’s from Vanderbilt University, and his PhD from Saint Louis University.

-Dr. Michaeleen Gerken Golay serves as the Associate Dean of Integrated Environmental Studies, playing an important role in the administration and development of Unity Distance Education’s baccalaureate programs.
+Dr. Michaeleen Gerken Golay serves as the Dean Graduate Studies, playing an important role in the administration and development of Unity Distance Education’s baccalaureate programs.
 Dr. Gerken Golay orchestrates faculty scheduling, management, and support across a diverse range of environmental disciplines.
 Her portfolio includes overseeing the Environmental Professional Core, along with courses within specialized programs in Agroforestry, Horticulture, Hemp Industry and Science, Environmental Science, and Environmental Studies.
 Dr. Gerken also reviews existing programs thoroughly to ensure their relevance and excellence in today’s rapidly evolving environmental sector.

 She joined Unity after teaching in higher education for more than a decade.
 She earned baccalaureate degrees in English and Environmental Science at the University of Iowa and received her master’s and doctoral degrees in Forest Biology at Iowa State University.
 Her research in forest biology spans several levels of ecology including molecular, organismal, community, and ecosystem scales with a focus on forest understory plants.
 Dr. Golay has worked with students and peers as well as private and public land managers on studies that ranged across field, lab, greenhouse, and digital data sets to understand and restore plant function in nutrient cycling and other ecosystem services in response to human disturbance from agriculture, urbanization, and climate change.